matn7/CS-Notes/src/main/java/persistence/README.md

 }
 ```

-- The class hierarchy is represented in one table
+- The class hierarchy is represented in one table.
-- A discriminator column identifies the type of subclass
+- A **discriminator** column identifies the type of subclass.

 ```java
 // ...